-If you're looking for a new website or a refresh on an existing one you can go to a designer and ask them to realise your vision.
-A good designer will guide you through the process, inform you of any problems regarding expectations of the design and give you a rough idea of the cost of the design during the initial meeting.
-They will then go from the meeting and draft a proposal, you should then look this over and make sure they have understood what you are looking for from them.
+If you're looking for a new website or a refresh on an existing one, you can go to a designer and ask them to realise your vision.
+A good designer will guide you through the process, and inform you of any problems regarding expectations of the design which might not be the case with self-build websites.
+However, this can be an expensive option compared to self-build websites.

-There are several pieces of software available to create your own website, these are known as Website Builders.
+There are several pieces of software available to create your own website; these are known as Website Builders.
 They can be less expensive than hiring a designer and can allow you to design and manage your own website.
-A quick search on Google reveals some of the top website builders - 1 and 1, Go Daddy, 123-reg and wix.com.
+A quick search on Google reveals some of the top website builders - Go Daddy, 123-reg and wix.com.